w3f/polkadot-wiki/docs/learn/learn-governance.md

 ![approval-vote](../assets/governance/approval-vote.png)

-All stakeholders are free to signal their approval of any of the registered candidates.
+All stakeholders can signal their approval of any of the registered candidates.

 Council elections are handled by the same [Phragmén election](../docs/learn-phragmen) process that selects validators from the available pool based on nominations.
-However, token holders' votes for councillors are isolated from any of the nominations they may have on validators.
-Council terms last for one {{ kusama: day :kusama }}{{ polkadot: week :polkadot }}.
+However, token holders' votes for councilors are isolated from any nominations they may have on validators.
+Council terms last for one
+{{ kusama: day :kusama }}{{ polkadot: week :polkadot }}.

-At the end of each term, [Phragmén election algorithm](../docs/learn-phragmen#algorithm) runs and the result will choose the new councillors based on the vote configurations of all voters.
-The election also chooses a set number of runners up which is currently ({{ kusama: 12 :kusama }}{{ polkadot: 20 :polkadot }} that will remain in the queue with their votes intact.
+At the end of each term, [Phragmén election algorithm](../docs/learn-phragmen#algorithm) runs and the result will choose the new councilors based on the vote configurations of all voters.
+The election also chooses a set number of runners-up, which is currently ({{ kusama: 12 :kusama }}{{ polkadot: 20 :polkadot }} that will remain in the queue with their votes intact.

-As opposed to a "first-past-the-post" electoral system, where voters can only vote for a single candidate from a list, a Phragmén election is a more expressive way to include each voters' views.
+As opposed to a "first-past-the-post" electoral system, where voters can only vote for a single candidate from a list, a Phragmén election is a more expressive way to include each voter’s views.
 Token holders can treat it as a way to support as many candidates as they want.
 The election algorithm will find a fair subset of the candidates that most closely matches the expressed indications of the electorate as a whole.